haojunxiang1/smart-home-control/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.smart-home-control' is invalid and this project uses 'com.example.smart_home_control' instead.
+* The original package name 'com.example.smart-home-control' is invalid and this project uses 'com.example.smarthome' instead.

 # Getting Started